 We will endeavour to give children the skills to protect them from any extremist views they may encounter, now or later in their lives.

 Contact the school - If you have any questions or concerns about the Prevent duty and what it means for your child, please do not hesitate to contact the school.
-Mrs Lawes and Mrs Nanda are our school's Prevent Leads.
+Mrs Lawes and Mr Holder are our school's Prevent Leads.

 See our policies - You will find more details about radicalisation in our safeguarding policy, available on our website.
 We also have information about spiritual, moral, social and cultural development and British values.
 The school has a risk assessment for Prevent which may be made available on request.